TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/TitaniumDev/ReadMe.txt

 and wait for the erase/program/verify cycle to complete.
 This will take around 30 seconds single tasking.

+Alternatively, it is possible to temporarily 'soft load' the ROM image before committing it into the QSPI boot flash.
+Then, if something goes wrong it's possible to press the reset button and go back to the last flashed ROM.

 Some components in this archive are released under the licence (included in this archive as Licence_v1_1.pdf), or see: